-CORE PROGRAMME - 4 periods a week, including:
+CORE PROGRAMME including:

-- Theory of Knowledge - Extended Essay students are allocated a supervisor to guide them through the process. - CAS through the extensive programme of activities and residential trips at the school.
+- Theory of Knowledge sessions - Extended Essay sessions students are allocated an EE supervisor to guide them through the process - CAS through the extensive programme of activities and residential trips at the school.
+Students' form tutor is their CAS Advisor. - · Careers, University & Counseling sessions.